DanDo385/solidity-edu/03-events-and-logging/README.md

 - Emitting events for state changes
 - Multiple events for different operations
 - Event best practices and patterns
+- Practical schemas that mirror ERC20/721 so block explorers and subgraphs can ingest them easily

 ## 📝 Tasks